-- Not be greater than 1.2 metres in height and 0.9 metres in width, or have a total advertising area of 2.16 metres. - Refer to business operations at street level or partly at street level. - Be displayed directly in front of the business to which it refers (alternate area's will be considered as applied). - Not interfere with the Pedestrian Zone within the footpath - Not comprise of any moveable parts (e.g. spinning, flapping etc.). - Must be weighted or secured to prevent being blown over.
+- Not be greater than 1.2 metres in height and 0.9 metres in width, or have a total advertising area of 2.16 metres. - · Refer to business operations at street level or partly at street level. - · Be displayed directly in front of the business to which it refers (alternate area's will be considered as applied). - · Not comprise of any moveable parts (e.g. spinning, flapping etc.). - · Must be weighted or secured to prevent being blown over.

-4.2.12 UNDERGROUND SERVICES
+3.2.12 UNDERGROUND SERVICES